swissbizz/liri-node-app/README.md

 I ended up coding a js file and a key template file but was unable to complete the assginment and am currently utterly confused as to WTF I did wrong.

-Had to work this weekend so I didn't have as much time as I'd liek but if someone can go over this with me it wuld be great.
+Had to work this weekend so I didn't have as much time as I'd liek but if someone can go over this with me it would be great.